gutomotta/fj.sh/README.md

 ## Are you remaking GNU Make?

 No. In fact, this aims to be a much simpler project.
-GNU Make is a very powerful tool, but it is origninally designed to generate executables from source files, not executing local tasks associated with your git repository.
+GNU Make is a very powerful tool, but it is originally designed to generate executables from source files, not executing local tasks associated with your git repository.
 I used GNU Make for setting up local tasks many times, but that was always harder than just writing shell functions, because the tool wasn't designed for that purpose.